eduquiroz22/my-portfolio/README.md

   Developed the **TVI**, which successfully identified a significant difference in variability between radio stars and extragalactic sources.
 This led to the confirmation of two new radio stars based on variability characteristics.

 - **Tools Used**:
-  Python, Pandas, Gaia, SDSS SkyServer, Legacy survey, DESI survey, Statistical insight.
+  Python, Pandas, Gaia, SDSS SkyServer, Legacy survey, DESI survey, Statistical insight, CASA (for Gaussian fitting of sources using automated scripts).

 ---